xtangle/zoundcloud/README.md

 It will attempt to download a track in its original format if it's available.
 If not, it will download the streamable 128kb mp3 version.

-Tracks will be downloaded in the Downloads folder.
-Tracks in playlists will be downloaded in Downloads/{user} - {playlist}, where {user} is the username of the owner of the playlist, and {playlist} is the title of the playlist.
+Single tracks will be downloaded in the Downloads folder.
+Tracks in playlists will be downloaded in the subfolder Downloads/{user} - {playlist}, where {user} is the username of the owner of the playlist, and {playlist} is the title of the playlist.

-After a playlist download has started, the user can stop the download at any time.
+After a playlist download has started, the user can stop the sequence of downloads at any time.
 Only one playlist can be downloaded at any given time.

 ## Installation